arnaudrenaud/compeng-articles-cheatsheets-courses/articles/handle-errors-exceptions/README.md

-# What to do with runtime errors
+# What to Do with Runtime Errors

 Errors are painful for the developer and the user alike.
 Errors without a clear message even more.
 And what about silent errors that make debugging a pain?